On supported deformations and birational isotriviality

 Repeating the argument for every point of $X_0\setminus h_0^{-1}(Z)$ and recalling that the flow of a holomorphic vector field is holomorphic, we get a holomorphic map $X_0\setminus h_0^{-1}(Z)\to X_t$ which is a biholomorphism on the image for every $t\in \Delta$.

-By \cite[Theorem 2]{KO} this map gives a bimeromorphic map $X_0\to X_t$ since $X_t$ is of general type and $h^{-1}(Z)$ is analytic.
+By \cite[Theorem 2]{KO} this map gives a bimeromorphic map $X_0\to X_t$ since $X_t$ is of general type and $h_0^{-1}(Z)$ is analytic.
 Finally by \cite{Ch}, bimeromorphic projective varieties are birational. \end{proof}

 By \cite[Theorem 1.1]{BBG}, we have the corollary \begin{cor} Under the same hypotheses of Theorem \ref{main}, let $X_0$ be a projective model of the fibers.
-Then there exists a dense open subset $B^0 \subset B$ and a finite cover $B'\to B^0$ such that $X':=X\times_{B^0} B'$ is birational to $X_0\times B'$. \end{cor} \begin{rmk} Under the hypotheses of Theorem \ref{main}, when $f\colon X\to B$ is a fibered surface (i.e. $n=1$ and $k=1$), the general fibers are actually isomorphic since they are smooth curves.
+Then there exists a dense open subset $B^0 \subset B$ and a finite cover $B'\to B^0$ such that $X':=X\times_{B^0} B'$ is birational to $X_0\times B'$. \end{cor} \begin{rmk} Since the differential forms $\omega_i=\eta_1\wedge\dots\wedge\hat{\eta_i}\wedge\dots\wedge\eta_{k+1}$, $i=1,...,k+1$ are pullback of forms on $Y$, the divisor on $X_b$ where they all vanish is comprised by components which are pullback of a divisor on $Y$ and by components which are critical loci of the surjective morphism $h_b:=h_{|X_b}\colon X_b\to Y$, i.e. where the map is not a submersion.
+In the context of Theorem \ref{main}, the components that matter are the latter.
+For example, when $k=n$, by the same argument of Theorem \ref{birimplicasupp}, the pullback $(h^*\omega_Y)^{\vee\vee}$ shows that, for general $b$, $\xi_b$ is supported on the divisorial component of the critical locus of $h_b$. \end{rmk} \begin{rmk} Under the hypotheses of Theorem \ref{main}, when $f\colon X\to B$ is a fibered surface (i.e. $n=k=1$), the general fibers are actually isomorphic since they are smooth curves.